A Security Framework for General Blockchain Layer 2 Protocols: Comparative Analysis of L2 Designs

 \subsection{Subroutine Comparison}

-As observed in the case studies above, the core mechanism by which the framework captures the properties of L2 protocols is through triggering subroutines to determine whether the protocol state, represented by the \texttt{Internal state}, should be updated based on protocol-specific requirements.
-In this section, we analyze how these subroutines define the structural differences among various types of L2 protocols, thereby revealing the key design choices that differentiate them.
-Specifically, we focus on five subroutines: $\mathcal{F}_{\text{open}}$, $\mathcal{F}_{\text{submit}}$, $\mathcal{F}_{\text{update}}$, $\mathcal{F}_{\text{read}}$, and $\mathcal{F}_{\text{settlement}}$, as these encapsulate the essential procedures involved in the lifecycle of an L2 protocol.
+As observed in the case studies above, the core mechanism by which the framework captures the properties of L2 protocols is through triggering subroutines to determine whether the protocol state, represented by the $\mathsf{internalState}$, should be updated based on protocol-specific requirements.
+Here we analyze how these subroutines define the structural differences among various types of L2 protocols, thereby revealing the key design choices that differentiate them.
+Specifically, we focus on five subroutines: $\mathcal{F}_{\text{join}}$, $\mathcal{F}_{\text{submit}}$, $\mathcal{F}_{\text{update}}$, $\mathcal{F}_{\text{read}}$, and $\mathcal{F}_{\text{settlement}}$, as these encapsulate the essential procedures involved in the lifecycle of a L2 protocol.
+The other two subroutines, $\mathcal{F}_{\text{leak}}$ and $\mathcal{F}_{\text{updRnd}}$, may also vary between protocols.
+However, their differences primarily stem from underlying assumptions, such as the communication model or cryptographic schemes used.
+These aspects are not directly tied to the fundamental classification of L2 protocol types.

-\subsubsection{The Subroutine Content.}
+\subsubsection{The Subroutine Content}

-The general conditions within each subroutine that determine when a positive output is generated differentiate L2 protocols from each other, as illustrated in Table~\ref{tab:comparison}.
-In the following, we describe how these conditions vary across the three types of L2 protocols.
+The conditions under which each subroutine generates a positive output are what distinguish L2 protocols from one another, as summarized in Table~\ref{tab:comparison}.
+In what follows, we describe how these conditions vary across the three types of L2 protocols.

-\textbf{Protocol opening (joining) $\mathcal{F}_{\text{open}}$.} In payment channel factories (PCFs), this procedure requires agreement directly from the clients themselves, represented by their requests sent to the protocol and recorded in \texttt{RequestQueue}.
-In addition, the agreement from all other participants, including potential third-party entities, must be verified through checks on the L1 ledger.
-In contrast, for sidechain and rollup protocols, the responsibility for agreement verification is delegated solely to the operators and recorded in \texttt{ExecutedRequest}.
-Consequently, in PCFs, a client's joining depends on other participants, including both other clients and third-party entities.
-However, in sidechain and rollup protocols, the decision depends only on the joining client and the operators.

-\textbf{Request communcation $\mathcal{F}_{\text{submit}}$.} In our analysis, communication is a shared commonality across all types of L2 protocols.
-To ensure that requests are executed timely, they must be broadcast to all relevant operators.
-However, assuming the same number of clients $n_C$ are supported, the communication complexity differs across protocol types.
-In PCFs, each client is also an operator, meaning each request must be sent to all $n_C$ participants.
-In contrast, in sidechains and rollups, requests only need to be sent to a designated set of $n_{OP}$ operators, where typically $n_{OP} < n_C$.
-Consequently, when supporting the same number of clients, PCF protocols may incur higher communication complexity compared to sidechain and rollup protocols.